Oli51467/local_fs/README_EN.md

 - ⚖️ **Semantic × lexical fusion**: blend summary embedding scores with BM25 summary matches (default 0.6/0.4) to balance generalization and precision, mitigating pure-embedding pitfalls.
 - 🔁 **Graceful fallback**: if no summary clears the threshold, LoFS automatically reverts to the standard hybrid pipeline; matched responses surface a “Reference Theme” card for transparency.
 - 🧩 **Prompt enrichment**: selected documents contribute both the full chunk set and their summaries to the LLM context, helping the assistant stay on-topic and cite accurately.

+### 3.2 Multi-provider LLM integration
+- Configure API keys under **Settings → API Key** (`siliconflwApiKey`, `modelscopeApiKey`, `qwenApiKey`).
+- Use the **Model Library** to add endpoints and run connectivity tests; failures return verbose error payloads for troubleshooting.
+- During chat, the dropdown retains your last pick even after restarts.
+Models that emit `<think>` blocks (ModelScope/DashScope) render their reasoning in a separate, gray “Thinking” panel ahead of the final answer.

 ## 4. Deployment & Usage
 ### 4.1 Requirements